 Notes About SMS Notices

-Please note: if you only have cell phone numbers for some of your voters, you can still utilize SMS notices for those voters!
+If you only have cell phone numbers for some of your voters, you can still utilize SMS notices for those voters!
 You can use more than one notice type for any election - this is called a "multi-channel" election.
 For example, if you had email addresses for all your voters, but only cell phone numbers for some of them, you would select both email and SMS notices, and then when inputting your voter list, including the cell phone numbers that you have, as well as all the email addresses.
-Voters that have both cell phone number information and email address information will receive notices in both ways, making them all the more likely to vote.
+Voters who have both cell phone number information and email address information will receive notices in both ways, making them all the more likely to vote.